 When you schedule your free initial consultation with the Law Offices of Todd M. Friedman, Mr. Friedman will listen to your story without judgment and assess your options based on the available evidence.
 Don’t endure one more day of control and manipulation.
-Call us today at 424-235-1148 to make an appointment.
+Call us today at to make an appointment.

 Challenging A Cascade Of Workplace Offenses

 Sexual harassment is not often a lone wolf of a problem in the workplace.
 People who are harassed, and especially those who file lawsuits and then return to work, often face a series of interlocking employment law issues, including retaliation and wrongful termination.
 Ongoing sexual harassment can also lead to poor job performance and chronic depression.
 For that reason, it may be better for some victims of sexual harassment to find another job first and then file a sexual harassment lawsuit from the safety of a new workplace.
 That approach, however, may not be realistic for some people.
 Whatever your particular situation, you don’t need to stand for this disrespectful and damaging treatment.
 Contact California attorney Todd M. Friedman and assert your right to a safe work environment.

 Empower Yourself With Information.
 Call Today.